mohamed-badraldin/Mohamed-Badraldin/README.md

 <img src="./cover.png" width="100%">

-<h4>Diligent and Studious web developer who is passionate about self‑learning and reading <br> with two years of hands‑on experience In building
+<h4 align="center">Diligent and Studious web developer who is passionate about self‑learning and reading <br> with two years of hands‑on experience In building
 responsive web applications while studying <br> at <a href="https://www.iti.gov.eg/iti/home">the Information Technology Institute(ITI) </a> and <a href="https://www.nti.sci.eg/">the National Telecommunication Institute (NTI)</a>
 </h4>